manulera/genestorian_data_refinement/readme.md

 ## Running the Pipeline

+This pipeline is refinement pipeline for genotype.
+The goal of the pipeline is to be able to extract the alleles from genotype, identify the pattern followed by the allele and structure it to follow a standard format.
-This pipeline is refinement pipeline for genotype.It extracts alleles from the genotype to a list then identifies different features of alleles and add a tag to each identified feature.
-The input must be a tsv file, typically named `strains.tsv` with column names strain_id and genotype which contain strain id and genotype of a strain.
+At present, the pipeline extracts alleles from the genotype to a list then identifies different features of alleles and add a tag to each identified feature.
+The input must be a tsv file, typically named `strains.tsv` with column names 'strain_id' and 'genotype' which contain strain id and genotype of a strain.

 ```tsv
 strain_id	 genotype